Chester Tourist Information. Click here to return to the home page.

-The Colosseum, the name since medieval times for the Ampitheatre Flavium begun in AD 75.
+The Colosseum, the name since medieval times for the Amphitheatre Flavium begun in AD 75.

 The name is derived from the colossal statue that once stood outside.